adXerg/Another-Eden-Wiki-Tier-List-Adder-Sorter/README.md

 Instructions:
 1. In the 'New lines to add:' text box, input lines to be added separated by new line.
 (Leave empty if you only want to sort)
-2. In the 'Old page script:' text box, input **ALL** the previous table script (You can get this from the 'Edit' page).
+2. In the 'Old page script:' text box, input **ALL** of the latest page script (You can get this from the 'Edit' page).
 3. Click on 'Submit' button
 4. Copy-Paste the new Table Script to the 'Edit' page